wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 - <a href="https://docs.honeycomb.io/working-with-your-data/slos/" target="_blank">Define and manage Service Level Objectives (SLOs)</a>

 - <a href="https://www.circonus.com/2018/07/a-guide-to-service-level-objectives/" target="_blank">A Guide To Service Level Objectives, Part 1: SLOs & You</a>

+- <a href="https://blog.newrelic.com/engineering/best-practices-for-setting-slos-and-slis-for-modern-complex-systems/" target="_blank">Best Practices for Setting SLOs and SLIs For Modern, Complex Systems</a>

 ---